 View this post on Instagram

 2. Royal Walking Tours

-Included in every ticket is a Royal Walking Tour.
-An excellent addition to your open top bus experience, our guide will take you on a journey along The Mall to see Buckingham Palace, the official London home of Queen Elizabeth II, and St. James's Palace, the home of the Royal Court.
-And on the days when the Changing of the Guard ceremony is taking place (see website for details), our walking tour offers you a prime position for observing the spectacle.
+An excellent addition to your open top bus experience, take a journey along The Mall to see Buckingham Palace, the official London home of Queen Elizabeth II, and St. James's Palace, the home of the Royal Court.
+And on the days when the Changing of the Guard ceremony is taking place (see website for details), a walking tour offers you a prime position for observing the spectacle.
 So warm up your day of sightseeing with a walking tour to not only skip the morning crowds, but to end up at Victoria where you can hop on easily to continue your day.